bardisty/ytdlrc/README.md

     *   Lines beginning with `#` are ignored.

-*   Completed video ID's are saved in an file named `archive.list`; this prevents `youtube-dl` from re-downloading videos that have already been processed and moved to the rclone remote.
+*   Completed video ID's are saved in a file named `archive.list`; this prevents `youtube-dl` from re-downloading videos that have already been processed and moved to the rclone remote.